 What's more, Jenassa is one of the few non-housecarl followers that will allow you to commit crime, any crime.
 So steal all you want in front of her.
 Slap children.
 Stab old women.
 Jenassa does not give one crap.

 She can also be married, allowing you to get the Lover's Comfort perk while out thieving on the road.

 The one reason I don't like Jenassa as a follower?
 She is not essential.
 And because she wears light armor, she can die easily should you accidentally hit her.
-I shot her a couple times on my recent khajiit thief character and was very sad before proceeding to reload.
+I shot her a couple of times on my recent Khajiit thief character and was very sad before proceeding to reload.